aniketgoel/cowin_search_availability/README.md

 I have also given small fuction to search for the district ids as they are inital keys for the Cowin.

 Hope you get the best slot soon and be safe !!!

+P.S.
+For any errors or issues in running, please notify me.